|Northern Isles of Scotland Stout Family History Project

 If two men are closely related in the male line then most of the markers will exactly match.
 If they are distant cousins in

 the male line then there will be a substantial match; but a few of the markers may differ by a count of 1 or 2 or perhaps

 more.
-By adding up the differences at each marker we arrive at the “genetic distance” between the two men.
+By adding up the differences at each marker we arrive at the “genetic distance” between the two men for the set of

-rates of individual markers and groups of markers.
-Using the measure of genetic distance between two men, it is
+of individual markers and groups of markers.
+Using the measure of genetic distance between two men, it is possible to

-possible to estimate the distance to their “most recent common ancestor” (MRCA) in generations or years (TMRCA, the
+estimate the distance to their “most recent common ancestor” (MRCA) in generations or years (TMRCA, the time to the

 It must be borne in mind that there are many assumptions involved in this estimate.
 Technically, any statistical statement